DannyKirchner/Sparkify_PySpark/README.md

 ### Future Improvements:

-Training the model on the big dataset would help a lot.
+Training the model on the large dataset would help a lot.
 Extract and use more features, that would lead to a more robust model.
 Random over- or down-sampling could be applied in order to get a more balanced dataset.

 ### Blog Post: